-I am also fortunate to live near my work, which allowed me to go to the school by bike or a 6-min walk.
+I also have the two-kilometer rule, wherein I avoid commuting to places within a two-kilometer radius.
+I am also fortunate to live near my work, which allowed me to go to school by bike or a 6-min walk.

 Also, since I often cook, I can save more on food allowance instead of eating out.
 I also can control what comes into my food.

 Another thing, because I maintain a certain fitness level, I don’t get out of shape.
 This is also one reason why I have firm control over my wardrobe.

 Since I don’t have to adjust my clothes size, I don’t need to buy new clothes, which is a considerable saving if you add them up.